shcallaway/jenkins-from-backup/README.md

 # Restore Jenkins from Archive

 Just so I don't forget, this is how you start Jenkins from an archived `JENKINS_HOME`.
+This is necessary when you need to move the configuration for an existing Jenkins server to a new host.

 ## Usage